wp-plugins/addsearch/README.md

 2. Log in to your WordPress site.
 Select `Plugins` and click `Add New`.
 Search for `addsearch`, click `Install Now` and select `OK`.

+3. Check your email, and click the link to your search demo in the email.
+Click `Install Now` and sign up into the AddSearch Dashboard.

-3. Open the confirmation e-mail, and from the bottom copy your Site Key.
+4. Click `Installation`, scroll to the bottom of the page, and copy the Site Key.

-4. Go back to your WordPress admin interface and to the AddSearch plugin.
+5. Go back to your WordPress admin interface and to the AddSearch plugin.
 Paste the Site Key in Settings &rarr; Addsearch and click `Save`.

-5. Go to Appearance &rarr; Widgets.
+6. Go to Appearance &rarr; Widgets.
 Drag the WordPress native Search Widget to your preferred widget area.

-6. If your theme has search somewhere else, it will automatically be replaced by Addsearch.
+7. If your theme have search somewhere else, it will automatically be replaced by Addsearch.

-7. You're DONE!
+8. You're DONE!

 If you run into any trouble, feel free to shoot us an email at [support@addsearch.com](mailto:support@addsearch.com)

-== Frequently Asked Questions ==
+## Frequently Asked Questions

 * Does Addsearch work with any theme?
 No, but it works with any theme that uses WordPress native <code>get_search_form()</code> function.

 * For questions and answers, please see [www.addsearch.com/support/](http://www.addsearch.com/support/)

-== Pricing ==
+## Pricing

-AddSearch is free for sites up to 300 pages (100 standard + 200 bonus).
+AddSearch is free for sites up to 300 pages.
 For larger sites there are reasonable monthly or annual fees.
 See details at [www.addsearch.com/pricing/](http://www.addsearch.com/pricing/)

-== Screenshots ==
+## Screenshots

 1. AddSearch live on [Arctic Startup](http://www.arcticstartup.com).
 Results appear after typing just one letter.